camwestwood/xapi/recipes/login.md

 ### Actor

-The actor entity describes the individual logging in to the system:
+The actor entity describes the individual logging in to the system.

 <table>